 Datapoints To Alarm (M): 2

-When you configure Evaluation Periods and Datapoints to Alarm as different values, the M out of N alarm is set.
+When you configure Evaluation Periods and Datapoints to Alarm as different values, you create an M out of N alarm.
 Datapoints to Alarm is set to M and Evaluation Period is set to N. For example, if you configure four out of five datapoints with a period of 1 minute, then the evaluation interval is 5 minutes.
 If you configure three out of three datapoints with a period of 10 minutes, then the evaluation interval is 30 minutes.

 If you configure Datapoints to Alarm with different values, then CloudWatch alarms evaluate more datapoints.
-CloudWatch alarms also change the alarm state when a minimum number of datapoints breaches a set of datapoints.
-The parameter can adjust the alarm to activate on a single datapoint, or require multiple datapoints to transition to the ALARM state.
+CloudWatch alarms also change the alarm state when a minimum number of datapoints breach within a set of datapoints.
+The parameter allows you to adjust the alarm to activate on a single datapoint or require multiple datapoints to transition to the ALARM state.

 For more information, see Create a CloudWatch alarm based on a static threshold and Configuring how CloudWatch alarms treat missing data.